McBermuders/beforewecode_flutter_mvvm/README.md

 Liskov substitution principle

 In 1988 Barbara Liskov presented on her keynote Data abstraction, an extension of the Open-closed Principle.
-In general, it's about using interfaces instead of superclasses.
-The principle enables you to replace objects of a parent class with objects of a subclass without breaking the application.
+In general, the principle enables you to replace objects of a parent class with objects of a subclass without breaking the application.
 You can ensure this by testing your application injecting objects of all subclasses to make sure that none of them breaks your App.